 One of the great college trips Jim organized was a spring break trip to Bing Bend National Park.
 Jim, our friend Porter, and I hiked throughout the basin and rafted the Rio Grande.
 It was a full week!
 Pontoon boats, sunrise hikes and views… oh the views!
-One of those trips that will remain in all of our memories.
+It is one of those trips that will remain in all of our memories.

 So it seemed appropriate for a this One Medal race to be a trail race.
 It wasn’t the Basin area of Big Bend, it was higher.
 The Cedro Peak finisher’s medal was a wine stopper.
 One of the more unique finisher’s medals I’ve received and passed on.

 The wine stopper is unique.
 Like Jim.
 One of a kind.